MarkusHays/Propane-Properties/README.md

 These points will be considered before the contribution is merged to the main branch in a pull-request (PR).

+## Contact
+If you are interested in this code or how I solved it, please feel free to contact me [here](mailto:markushays@whitson.com) or via LinkedIn by searching for Markus Hays Nielsen.

 ## Theory - EOS Models
+**This is coming in the future.**

-Intro on EOS models in general (IGL, RGL, vdW, cubic, BWR and finally modified BWR)
+Intro on EOS models in general (IGL, RGL, vdW, cubic, BWR and finally modified BWR), then specifics og solving the problem of this task.

-Link to article: In the works...